merchant-moe/moe-core/encode_transactions/utils/README.md

-Paste the `Transactions Batch` in this file
+Paste the `Transactions Batch.json` in this file